Aluminium-ion battery: Design

 Like all other batteries, aluminium-ion batteries include two electrodes connected by an electrolyte.
-Unlike lithium-ion batteries, where the mobile ion is Li+, aluminum forms a complex with chloride in most electrolytes and generates an anionic mobile charge carrier, usually AlCl4− or Al2Cl7−.
+Unlike lithium-ion batteries, where the mobile ion is Li+, aluminium forms a complex with chloride in most electrolytes and generates an anionic mobile charge carrier, usually AlCl4− or Al2Cl7−.

 The amount of energy or power that a battery can release is dependent on factors including the battery cell's voltage, capacity and chemical composition.
 A battery can maximize its energy output levels by: